Beu-Wolf/NC-Switches/README.md

 ## 6 - Simple multiplication using Taurus

-[RPA_Taurus_Mult2_No_Sum](./RPA_Taurus_Switch/RPA_Taurus_2Operands/FFMult_It_Pipe.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus.
+[RPA_Taurus_Mult2_No_Sum](./FFA_Taurus_Switch/RPA_Taurus_2Operands/FFMult_It_Pipe.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus.
 This PoC performs a normal finite field multiplication between 2 operands, using RPA, in field GF(256).
 The program compiles but, as of yet, we haven't tested it in a Taurus simulation to extract any meaningfull results.

 ## 7 - Multiplication of 4 Symbols and summation using Taurus

-[RPA_Taurus_Mult4_Sum](./RPA_Taurus_Switch/RPA_Taurus_Mul4_Sum/FFMult.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus, where we do 4 multiplications and sum them together, like a common Network Coding encoding operation.
+[RPA_Taurus_Mult4_Sum](./FFA_Taurus_Switch/RPA_Taurus_Mul4_Sum/FFMult.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus, where we do 4 multiplications and sum them together, like a common Network Coding encoding operation.
 Although it compiles, we haven't actually tested it in a Taurus simulation to extract meaningfull results.

+## 8 - Simple division using Taurus

+[EBd_Taurus_Div2_No_Sum](./FFA_Taurus_Switch/EBd_Taurus_2Operands/FFDiv_It_Pipe.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus.
+This PoC performs normal finite field division betwenn 2 operands, using the EBd algorithm, in the field GF(256).
+The program compiles but as not been tested yet to extract any meaningfull metrics.

 ## Bonus - Maximum simultaneous multiplications